The Normal A1C Level

 You want to control your diabetes as much as possible.
 You wouldn't be reading this if you didn't.

 So you regularly check your A1C level.
 This is the best measurement of our blood glucose control that we have now.
-It tells us what percentage of our hemoglobin – the protein in our red blood cells that carry oxygen – has glucose sticking to it.
+It tells us what percentage of our hemoglobin -- the protein in our red blood cells that carry oxygen -- has glucose sticking to it.
 The less glucose that remains in our bloodstream rather than going to work in the cells that need it the better we feel now and the better our health will continue to be.
+Less glucose in the bloodstream over time leads to lower A1C values.

 The major laboratories that test our levels often say that the normal range is 4.0 to 6.0.
 They base that range on an old standard chemistry text, Tietz Fundamentals of Clinical Chemistry.
 The Diabetes Control and Complications Trial or DCCT, one of the two largest and most important studies of people with diabetes, said that 6.0 was a normal level.
 But the other key study, the United Kingdom Prospective Diabetes Study or UKPDS, which compared conventional and intensive therapy in more than 5,000 newly diagnosed people with type 2 diabetes, said that 6.2 is the normal level.